matter-labs/zksync-web-era-docs/docs/dev/tutorials/custom-aa-tutorial.md

 ### Implementing `prePaymaster`

 While generally the account abstraction protocol enables performing arbitrary actions when interacting with the paymasters, there are some [common patterns](../developer-guides/transactions/aa.md#built-in-paymaster-flows) with the built-in support from EOAs.
- Unless you want to implement or restrict some specific paymaster use-cases from your account, it is better to keep it consistent with EOAs.
+ Unless you want to implement or restrict some specific paymaster use cases from your account, it is better to keep it consistent with EOAs.
 The `TransactionHelper` library provides the `processPaymasterInput` which does exactly that: processed the `prePaymaster` step the same as EOA does.

 ```solidity
 function prePaymaster(Transaction calldata _transaction) external payable override onlyBootloader {